Analysis | How ‘Flows Before Pros’ Is Disrupting Stock Markets

 1. How did this all start?

-Online brokerage Robinhood Markets Inc. and other app-based platforms have brought a new wave of at-home traders into the market -- many of them working from home or idled by the pandemic -- raising concerns about the “gamification” of investing.
-Those on r/wallstreetbets -- the Reddit forum dedicated to “making money and being amused while doing it” -- have set their sights on exploiting a financial system that’s perceived to have locked them out for years.
+Online brokerage Robinhood Markets Inc. and other app-based platforms have brought a new wave of at-home traders into the market, raising concerns about the “gamification” of investing.
+New accounts surged early last year -- as the pandemic left many people stuck at home -- after a move by giant brokerage Charles Schwab Corp. to eliminate fees rippled through the industry.
+Those traders on r/wallstreetbets -- the Reddit forum dedicated to “making money and being amused while doing it” -- have set their sights on exploiting a financial system that’s perceived to have locked them out for years.
 Much to the horror of the financial establishment, r/wallstreetbets then figured out a way to capitalize on this system and bend it to their own will.

 Traditional value investing used to be about finding an undervalued company and buying the stock while it’s relatively cheap, in the hope that it would appreciate.
 To the retail traders, it’s not clear whether value matters very much.
 Some of the stocks targeted are seen as a long way from profitability and from the type of fundamentals that would normally attract investors.
 Yet once a stock gets going now and the price starts rising, it attracts even more attention and flows from the r/wallstreetbets crowd.
 One way of thinking about this is that prices used to be self-limiting.
 Stocks would rise to a point where valuations (earnings multiples or price-to-book) would become unattractive, which would cause the stock to go down and give valuations a chance to normalize.
 Nowadays, prices can go much higher than traditional security analysis might suggest.